Shannon0422/Face-recognition-using-CNN-and-RESNET/README.md

 **Motivation**: Learn how CNN and ResNet work in identifying multiple people then compare the accuracy rate of each deep learning algorithm.

+A Jupyter Notebook including the steps and code is included for reference.
+Slides and a detailed report will also be included for reference.

 ## Methodology:
 ### A. Convolutional Neural Network (CNN)
 CNNs are a class of deep neural networks consisting of convolutional, pooling, and